celestelayne/artmapr-rails/README.md

 + allow people to find a community of art-lovers with similar tastes
 + provide a way for people to explore art together.

-...Ruby version
+1. Ruby version
-	- Ruby 2.2.1
++ Ruby 2.2.1

-...Technologies Used
+2. Technologies Used
-	- Ruby
++ Ruby
-	- Rails
++ Rails
-	- PostGres
++ PostGres